pavanxs/TaskWeave/README.md

-# NoditAuto - Blockchain Automation Platform
+# Taskweave - Blockchain Automation Platform

-NoditAuto is a powerful visual blockchain automation platform that enables users to build sophisticated crypto trading and DeFi workflows using drag-and-drop blocks.
+Taskweave is a powerful visual blockchain automation platform that enables users to build sophisticated crypto trading and DeFi workflows using drag-and-drop blocks.
 Built with NODIT MCP integrations, it provides an intuitive interface for automating complex blockchain operations without writing code.

 ### Example Workflows